ZareefJafar/ChandraCluster_mapPipeline/README.md

 python PreProcessing_merge_data_flux.py
 ```

 **Step 6: Removing point source from merged image**

 This step requires the DS9 application, which is a graphical interface.
-In case you are running the pipeline in a remote server, after finishing the steps in your local machine copy the region files in ```~/[data_dir]/[cluster_name]/regionfiles``` directory of the server.
+In case you are running the pipeline in a remote server refer to the [OPTIONAL] part.

 - Open ```broad_thresh.img``` with ds9.
 This file should be located inside ```merged``` folder inside cluster data folder.